Farmer-Markus/s25rttr-android/README.md

 - Resolution fix (gui scale)
 - File picker to store app files in selected folder
 - Better java optimisation

+If you know why e.g. the lan multiplayer only works one way please open an issue to let me know.
+I've never used pull request so I don't know how they work :D

 # How to build